Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Preliminaries

 where $N$ is the total number of samples and $x_i\in \set{0,1}^n$ is the $i$-th sample.
-We remark, that another, less common metric for parameter optimization is the probability of sampling an optimal solution.
-This metric is only applicable for small instances, because it relies on enumerating all optimal solutions beforehand.
+We remark, that another, less common metric for parameter optimization is the probability of sampling an optimal solution. \tb{If the value of an optimum solution is unknown, as is typically the case for MaxCut,} this metric is only applicable for small instances because it requires \tb{calculating the optimum solution value} beforehand.

-In the experiments, we use QAOA with depth $p=1$ for the weighted MaxCut cost-function given in \eqref{eq:Objectivex}.
+In the experiments, we use QAOA for the weighted-MaxCut target-function given in \eqref{eq:Objectivex}.
 It is easily verified, that the phase Hamiltonian

-fulfils \eqref{eq:phaseh} for this particular cost function.
+fulfils \eqref{eq:phaseh} for this particular \tb{target} function.
 Here, $Z_{u}$ is the Pauli $Z$-operator acting on qubit $u$.
 Having introduced the necessary prerequisites, we now describe the proposed quantum-classical algorithm in more detail.